 Despite their relative novelty in the US, Shibas are the oldest existing dog breed from Japan.
 They likely date back to about 300 B.C.
 But you probably know them from something more recent.

 Starting in 2013, the Shiba Inu gained viral fame from the “Doge” meme, where a wide-eyed Shiba—more specifically, a Japanese rescue named Kabosu—let loose a nonsensical inner monologue in broken English.
 It popped up in GIFs, auto-text reactions, and even the cryptocurrency "Dogecoin"—the world’s first “meme coin,” which began as satire only to achieve a multi-billion-dollar market cap.

 But enough about the meme.
 Find out everything there is to know about real Shiba Inus in our in-depth guide.

 Shiba Inu Costs

-How Much Does a Shiba Inu Cost to Buy?
+How much does a Shiba Inu cost?